The Power of Short Writing Assignments

 - Complete a one-sentence story or memoir.

 One-sentence assignments push students to meticulously choose the right words and structure to convey their points.

 Short writing assignments offer many opportunities for collaboration between disciplines.

 Try incorporating vocabulary words or techniques that students are learning in other classes into a short writing assignment.
 A history teacher might ask students to write a summary of a reading using vocabulary from their English class.
 A history teacher could also integrate a book or short story from an English class.
 These techniques need not be limited to the humanities and social sciences.
 STEM instructors could assess informative or explanatory writing skills by asking students to compose a list of sentences outlining the steps they took to solve a problem or create something.

 Good writing on any subject demands proficiency in content and form.
 Short writing assignments allow busy teachers to pay attention to grammar and punctuation.

 When assigning a short writing project, a teacher may wish to require some structural element (“incorporate a quote” or “use at least two compound sentences in your response”).
 Whatever the case, educators should stress the importance of grammar, punctuation, style, and syntax.

-Mark Twain famously wrote, “I didn’t have time to write a short letter, so I wrote a long one instead.”
+Blaise Pascal famously wrote, “I didn’t have time to write a short letter, so I wrote a long one instead.”
 Trying to get a point across in a few words or sentences is often more challenging than going on for many pages.
 Short assignments also require students to self-edit—a skill that is valuable throughout school and in their working life.

 Short writing assignments allow for fun, quick, and stimulating ways of teaching valuable writing skills.